Progress report shows acute need for action.

 Key messages of the report

-According to the report, road traffic accidents continue to impose high economic and social costs, estimated at around 2 percent of the EU's gross domestic product.
+In 2024, 19,940 people died on the roads of the European Union (EU) – 440 fewer than in 2023.
+This represents a decrease of 12 per cent compared to 2019, the reference year for the 2030 target.
+The required annual decline of 4.6 per cent could not be achieved.
+According to the report, road traffic accidents continue to impose high economic and social costs, estimated at around 2 per cent of the EU's gross domestic product.
 In addition, up to 100,000 people suffer life-changing injuries every year.
-The number of road traffic accidents varies greatly between Member States and the Commission therefore sees the need for targeted measures across Europe.
+The number of road traffic accidents varies considerably between Member States, and the Commission therefore sees the need for targeted measures across Europe.

 Measures and priorities